Treating Redness in the Face

 Rosacea typically appears after the age of 30 as general redness If left untreated, rosacea may gradually worsen and develop new symptoms.
 There are four different types of rosacea based on the patterns that develop, many of which can come and go in cycles of flare-ups and remissions, making it important to seek help even if symptoms have subsided.

 - Erythematotelangiectatic Rosacea (Subtype 1): A mild case of redness, flushing, and visible blood vessels may occur across the faces.
-As the disease progresses beyond redness or an occasional blushing, the skin may burn, sting, itch, or feel tight.
+As the disease progresses beyond redness or occasional blushing, the skin may burn, sting, itch, or feel tight.

 - Papulopustular Rosacea (Subtype 2): Redness, swelling, and acne breakouts, along with persistent pimples, typically spread across the face.
 Acne can become so severe, raised red patches called plaques may develop along the skin.